Penalized Projected Kernel Calibration for Computer Models: Introduction

-Firstly, the performance of the projected kernel calibration is explored and the results have: \begin{itemize} \item Any local minimum point and local maximum point of the $L_2$ loss function is a local minimum point of the projected kernel loss function (\ref{pkloss}); \item All the local minimum values of the projected kernel loss function converge to the same value as the sample size tends to infinity. \item The projected kernel loss function uniformly converges to a projected kernel $L_2$ loss function (\ref{con.delta.2}); \end{itemize} These results imply that, it is extremely hard for the projected kernel calibration to identify the global minimum point of the $L_2$ loss function.
+At first, the performance of the projected kernel calibration method is explored and { the results are}: \begin{itemize} \item Any local minimum point and local maximum point of the $L_2$ loss function is a local minimum point of the projected kernel loss function (\ref{pkloss}); \item All the local minimum values of the projected kernel loss function converge to the same value as the sample size tends to infinity. \item The projected kernel loss function uniformly converges to a projected kernel $L_2$ loss function (\ref{con.delta.2}); \end{itemize} These results imply that it is extremely hard for the projected kernel calibration to identify the global minima of the $L_2$ loss function.

-Secondly, to address the problem that the projected kernel calibration faced with, a penalized projected kernel calibration method is proposed.
-The main idea is to add a penalty $\|\delta\|_{L_2(\Omega)}$ to the projected kernel loss function, such that any local maximum point of the $L_2$ loss function will not be a local minimum point of the proposed loss function, and the local minimum values of the proposed loss function are different with each other even for a sufficiently large $n$.
-The proposed method is proven to be semi-efficient.
-Theoretical comparison between the proposed method and some existing calibration methods is shown in Table \ref{tab:com.calibration}.
+Second, in order to address the drawbacks of the projected kernel calibration, we put forward a penalized projected kernel calibration method. {The main idea of the proposed method is to add a penalty $\|\delta^*\|_{L_2(\Omega)}$ to the projected kernel loss function.
+By adding this penalty, the proposed loss function avoids the problems that exist in the projected kernel loss function.
+That is, the local minimum points of the proposed loss function no longer contain the local maximum points of the $L_2$ loss function; and the local minima of the proposed loss function are different even for a sufficiently large $n$.} We also prove that the proposed method is semi-efficient. {A theoretical comparison} between the proposed method and some existing calibration methods is shown in Table \ref{tab:com.calibration}.

-The remainder of this paper is organized as follows.
-In Section \ref{sec2}, we give a brief review of the projected kernel calibration.
-In Section \ref{comparison}, the performance of the projected kernel calibration method are examined theoretically and a simulated example is conduced to verify these theoretical assertions.
-In Section \ref{sec4}, a penalized projected kernel calibration method and its convergence properties are given.
-Computation problems are addressed in Section \ref{comp}.
-Two numerical simulation studies and a spot welding study are conducted in Section \ref{sec5}.
+The paper is organized as follows.
+In Section \ref{sec2}, we give a brief review of the projected kernel calibration method.
+In Section \ref{comparison}, the performance of the projected kernel calibration method {is examined} theoretically and a numerical simulation is conducted to verify these theoretical assertions.
+In Section \ref{sec4}, a penalized projected kernel calibration method is introduced and its convergence properties are analyzed.
+Computational problems are addressed in Section \ref{comp}.
+The results of two numerical examples and a real-world spot welding study are presented in Section \ref{sec5}.
 Concluding remarks and further discussions are given in Section \ref{sec6}.